gorchels/my-site-meg/content/authors/admin/_index.md

 - Visitors
 ---

-As a water manager, Madeline focuses on bringing together diverse stakeholders to increase community resilience.
+As a water manager, I focus on bringing together diverse stakeholders to increase community resilience.
 Water uniquely connects people to the environment, but clean drinking water is largely taken for granted in developed countries.
-Recent domestic and international water management crises highlight how everyone needs to come together to protect their communities’ water.
-Especially as climate change affects water resource reliability, focusing on water equity work will be crucial for bringing environmental investment to places most in need of water resilience.
+Recent domestic and international water management crises highlight how everyone needs to come together to protect their communities’ water resources.
+As climate change affects water resource reliability, focusing on water equity work will be crucial for bringing environmental investment to places most in need of water resilience.